anza-xyz/jetstreamer/README.md

 example below mirrors the crate-level documentation and demonstrates how to react to both transactions and blocks.

-Note that Jetstreamer's firehose and underlying interface emits events for leader-skipped blocks, unlike traditional geyser.
+Note that Jetstreamer's firehose and underlying interface emits `BlockData::PossibleLeaderSkipped` events whenever it observes a slot gap.
+These represent either leader-skipped slots or blocks that have not arrived yet; when the real block eventually shows up, `BlockData::Block` will be emitted for it just like normal geyser streams.

 Also note that because Jetstreamer spawns parallel threads that process different subranges of the overall slot range at the same time, while each thread sees a purely sequential view of